kaidez/javascript-prototype-screencast/scripts/01-script.md

 LOTS of the documentation around this that I've seen is written in a way that assumes that you understand how prototypal inheritance works...not all of it, but lots of it.
 So I wanted to do this screencast to fill in the blanks for things like that.

 Now, this screencast is broken down into 3 parts: the first part is a brief walk through of what prototypes are, the second part is going through the code, and the third part is a really quick walk-through of some good learning resources about prototypes.

+And I should point out that I'm assuming you understand what variables, arrays and functions are in JavaScript as I won't be defining those.

-And let's get to the first part...
+But let's get to the first part...

 So...what?
 Are?
 Prototypes in JavaScript?

-The definition in the EcmaScript documentation is actually pretty good: A prototype is an "object that provides shared properties for other objects."
+The definition in the official EcmaScript documentation is actually pretty good: A prototype is an "object that provides shared properties for other objects."

+To expand on that, most of the